Reasoning Flows

 Project Category

 Used for labeling and organizing projects within the platform.
-Categories don't affect workflow execution—they're purely organizational for navigation and filtering.
+Categories don't affect workflow execution—they're purely organizational, simplifying navigation, filtering, and workspace management.

 Available categories include: